System Preparation for Manufacturing Implementation: General Information

 • Specify the required settings to prepare the system for implementing manufacturing

-• Create stock items involved in manufacturing
+• Create the stock items involved in manufacturing

 Applicable Scenarios